3mdeb/news-and-ideas/blog/content/post/YYYY-MM-DD-template-post.md

 > any special characters (e.q. hashtags) in the post title and abstract should be wrapped in the apostrophes

+> avoid using quotation marks in the title, because search-engine will broke

 > post abstract in the header is required for the posts summary in the blog list and must contain from 3 to 5 sentences, please note that abstract would be used for social media and because of that should be focused on keywords/hashtags